Edit a Rights Policy Template

 Click Never Expires to set no expiration date on content that is protected with this rights policy template.

-Click Expires on the following date (UTC) to set a specific date and time when the content protected with this rights policy template expires.
-The date and time are expressed in Coordinated Universal Time (UTC), also known as Greenwich Mean Time.
+Click Expires on the following date to set a specific date when the content protected with this rights policy template expires.

 Click Expires after the following duration to set the content to expire after a set amount of days.